Written November 2019 by Kim Owens & Hilda Dunford (@OurBlindSide)

 Kim & Kai:

-Kai is 17 and began to unexpectedly lose his sight at the age of 10.
-He currently has less than 10 degrees of blurry vision.
-His sight is not very functional, but he has light perception and is able to spot high contrasts.
+Kai is seventeen and began to unexpectedly lose his sight at the age of ten.
+He currently has less than 8 degrees of blurry vision.
+His sight is not very functional, but he has light perception and can spot high contrasts.
 He is a braille reader and walks with a white mobility cane.

-Over the years we have tried a variety of activities including Basketball, Nerf Wars, Soccer, Airsoft, Archery, and Swimming but the only constant was board sports.
-Kai was determined to skate, skim and surf!
-He has lived in our neighborhood most of his life, so he feels totally comfortable skateboarding around here.
-He uses his cane to sweep the pavement in front of him.
-And, from time to time he and a friend will go to a small skate park in a neighboring town and hit the ramps.
-They go early before the crowds and Kai wears a helmet, knee pads and a bright yellow jersey over his clothes that reads “Blind Athlete.”
-He enjoys freedom while skating.
-He’s able to get speed, do tech tricks and get an adrenaline rush.
+Over the years we have tried a variety of activities including basketball, Nerf wars, soccer, Airsoft, archery, and swimming but the only constant was board sports.
+Kai was determined to skate, skim, and surf!
+He has lived in our neighborhood most of his life, so he felt totally comfortable skateboarding around here.
+He used his cane to sweep the pavement in front of him.
+And, from time to time, he and a friend would go to a small skate park in a neighboring town and hit the ramps.
+They’d go early before the crowds and Kai wore a helmet, knee pads, and a bright yellow jersey over his clothes that read “Blind Athlete.”
+He enjoyed the freedom of skating.

 A few years ago, Kai had the opportunity to attend a surf camp for kids who are blind and visually impaired and thanks to some great surf instructors at Indojax Surf Charities he felt like a pro by the end of the week.
-I think this is the first time he tried out a “Dakota Disk” cane tip which is a wide Frisbee style that works great in the sand because it doesn’t get stuck in ruts.
+I think that was the first time he tried out a “Dakota Disk” cane tip which looks like a Frisbee and works great in the sand because it doesn’t get stuck in ruts.

 Skimboarding has always been Kai’s first love.
-He began skimming at the age of 3 with his older brother.
-As his skills developed, he graduated from sand skimming on a wooden board to wave-skimming on a carbon fiber board.
+He began skimming at the age of three with his older brother.
+As his skills developed, he graduated from sand skimming on a wooden board to wave skimming on a carbon fiber board.
 Skimboarding at this level involves sprinting full speed on a public beach while holding the board.
-Then, dropping the board and jumping onto it while sliding out to ride the waves (surfers ride in, skimmers ride out).
+Then, dropping the board and jumping onto it while sliding out on a wave (surfers ride in, skimmers ride out).
 How could he safely continue this sport?

-I did a little research and found that a world champion skimboarder, Austin Keen, was holding a skimboarding camp at our local beach.
+I did a little research and found that world champion skimboarder, Austin Keen, was holding a skimboarding camp at our local beach.
 I called and explained Kai’s situation and Austin was “STOKED!” to work with him.
 Kai attended the camp, wearing a yellow “blind athlete” rash guard with mom and dad nervously hovering to be sure he didn’t collide with other skimmers.
-The pro watched his form and made suggestions that were helpful.
-Austin taught him a move called the “Monkey Crawl” which allows Kai to run full speed from the beach into the knee-high water then slide the board under his feet in one smooth swoop.
-This move allows him to get on the board without having to let go until his feet are firmly planted.
-The monkey crawl works for Kai and now that he’s spent so many hours training he has also mastered the one-step drop.
-This means he drops the board out of his hands into the water then takes one step to get on it.
-Kai says it’s all muscle memory, but as a parent, it is a sight to behold — pure joy and freedom!
+The pro watched his form and made helpful suggestions.
+Austin taught him a move called the “Monkey Crawl” which allowed Kai to run full speed from the beach into the knee-high water and then slide the board under his feet in one smooth swoop.
+This move allowed him to get on the board without having to let go until his feet were firmly planted.
+The monkey crawl worked for Kai and after spending a multitude of hours training he said, “It’s all muscle memory,” but as a parent, it is a sight to behold — pure joy and freedom!

 The skimboarding community is amazing!
-We have never had a single problem from contest organizers when we register Kai as a “blind athlete” they simply ask how they can help.
-During Kai’s first two competitions a pro, Casey Keirnan, offered to help him scope the waves since the timelines are tight and the crowds are noisy, which makes it difficult to “find the rhythm of the waves.”
-Casey also helped to ensure that Kai is not on a direct collision course with another competitor.
-Kai was thrilled making it into the semi-finals recently against fully sighted competitors.
-In fact, after seeing Kai’s speed and determination at camp, Austin Keen made a few calls and Kai became the world’s first legally blind sponsored skimboarder!
-Now Kai gets high contrast brightly colored boards from Exile Skimboards which help him spot his board in the surf.
+We never had a single problem when we registered Kai as a “blind athlete.”
+Contest organizers simply asked how they could help.
+During Kai’s first two competitions a pro, Casey Keirnan, offered to help him scope the waves since the timelines were tight and the crowds were noisy, which made it difficult to “find the rhythm of the waves.”
+Casey also helped to ensure that Kai was not on a direct collision course with another competitor.
+Kai was thrilled to make it into the semi-finals against fully-sighted competitors.
+In fact, after seeing his speed and determination, Austin Keen made a few calls and Kai became the world’s first legally blind sponsored skimboarder!
+Kai gets high contrast brightly colored boards from Exile Skimboards which help him spot his board in the surf.
 Austin even met up with us on a vacation to California and took Kai to the legendary Thousand Steps Beach and we also experienced “The Wedge.”
-This is the stuff skimmers dreams are made of – and its Kai’s reality!
+This is the stuff skimmers’ dreams are made of – and it’s Kai’s reality!

 His next goal is to try snowboarding.
 We live in flat, coastal Georgia, but Kai applied to attend a winter extreme camp in Colorado through Extreme Mobility Camps (XMO).
 He’s super excited about the opportunity.